geniusinaction/group-vision/group-vision.md

 ### Meetings
 Group meetings.
 All group members are expected to attend the weekly group meeting if they are not otherwise engaged in other research-related activities (e.g. at conference, attending training or a lecture, etc).
 The group meeting is an excellent forum for updating colleagues on project progress, developing research skills, and widening our collective understanding.
 Group meetings provide a forum for research updates, New and interesting papers,  Old and important papers, Papers from other fields, Practice conference talks, Manuscript in prep figures/outlines, Fellowship applications/proposals, Essays/articles on being a good scientist, inclusion, creativity, science writing, etc.

-As part of your professional training, you will be expected to lead a group discussion on a topic of your choice at least once per term (though in practice you should present more frequently than this).
-The group meeting should be a forum for open discussion, not a venue for one-on-one discussions about very technical research details (that is what one-on-one meetings are for!).
-The PI will recommend tabling a discussion if it is derailing the group.

 Individual meetings.
 These will occur as personal situations require.
 These will give you an opportunity to discuss your progress and any administrative issues that you need addressed.
 You are encouraged to come fully prepared for individual meetings with questions or issues that you would like help with, or ideas for further work; in this way, discussions can be focused such that all concerns are addressed.
 Ideally, in a one-on-one meeting, we should discuss:

 1. What were your plans from last meeting;
 2. work undertaken;